jd13313/c64-basic-sublime-build-system/README.md

 * Install [VICE](http://vice-emu.sourceforge.net/)
 * build.sh should be good to go as-is if you're looking to convert .bas to .prg for the C64. [petcat](https://www.mankier.com/1/petcat) has some good docs so build.sh can easily be updated to output for a different platform if needed.
 * In SublimeText, click "Tools" -> "Build System" -> "New Build System" and copy/paste the contents of c64-basic.sublime-build to it.
 Alternatively you can just move the file itself over to wherever Sublime keeps its build system config files.
+Either way, be sure to update the path to build.sh!
 * To use it, select "Tools" -> "Build System" and select "c64-basic".
 Then from an open .bas file you can use CTRL+B to convert the file to .prg and run it via VICE